Antiquization: VMRO–DPMNE's arrival to power

-Perceptions of 'antiquization'
+Perceptions

 Government (VMRO-DPMNE) position

 The perceptions of the identitarian and historical politics of VMRO-DPMNE in North Macedonia and across the globe differ strongly.
 VMRO-DPMNE presents its policies and their visual manifestation as the representation of the true Macedonian history.
 According to this viewpoint, it is not inventing but representing history as it was and rewriting a hidden history.
 The antiquization politics and Skopje 2014 are often represented as being conducted and facilitated by the government.
 This is applicable to the VMRO-DPMNE, the leading party of the government, which seeks to represent issues of the ethnic Macedonian majority of the country, but as Ulf Brunnbauer points out, the coalition partner DUI, rejects these policies.

-Proponents of the government's politics of the recollection of ancient Macedonian origin and its display in Skopje 2014 argue that “it neatly offers a linear chronological overview of all things Macedonian”.
+Proponents of the government's politics of the recollection of ancient Macedonian origin and its display in Skopje 2014 argue that "it neatly offers a linear chronological overview of all things Macedonian."
 In this view, Skopje 2014 is seen as an opportunity for history to neutrally speak for itself, as if the understanding and presentation of history would not be ideologically and politically disputed but rather obvious and objective.
 Accordingly, this (re)presentation of history is thus not influenced by VMRO-DPMNE's ideological beliefs.

-The term “antiquization”, which reveals a willing recollection and re-interpretation of an alleged ancient past, is thus dismissed by government proponents as an “invented neologism in a broad anti-Macedonian conspiracy” that tries to undermine Macedonia's true historical grandeur.
+The term "antiquization", which reveals a willing recollection and re-interpretation of an alleged ancient past, is thus dismissed by government proponents as an "invented neologism in a broad anti-Macedonian conspiracy" that tries to undermine Macedonia's true historical grandeur.

-Critical perspectives on 'antiquization'

-The recollection of antiquity of the VMRO-DPMNE, so-called antiquization, experiences strong criticism from various directions and for various reasons.
-Macedonian and international civil society, scholars, oppositional politicians and neighboring countries, in particular Greece and Bulgaria, express their dislike.
-A lot of criticism refers to political, legal, esthetical and financial aspects concerning Skopje 2014.
-This article focuses mainly on criticism about the historical and political content and implications of the whole narrative referred to by “antiquization”, from which Skopje 2014 constitutes only one, but a very noticeable aspect.

 Ethno-nationalistic discourse

 Among critics, antiquization is seen as an ethno-nationalistic discourse that is built around the outstanding figure of Alexander the Great.
 This power-ridden hegemonic discourse is mainly imposed by the political elite and the VMRO-DPMNE and is based upon a process of rereading history.
 Such a process of the highly selective nationalist reading of history, the selective remembering and un-remembering of specific matters is regarded as essential for nationalist political mobilization.
-As mentioned above, some sections of the scientific and pseudo-scientific public increasingly fostered this process.
+It has been criticized as pseudohistoric as well.